akeneo/pim-api-docs/content/guides/dam-connection/introduction.md

 You'll find it [here](https://github.com/akeneo/dam-connector).
 Enjoy!

 ::: warning
-This connector skeleton is provided as is.
-It is only supported in **best effort** mode, either you are an Enterprise or Community user.
+This connector skeleton is provided as-is.
+It is only supported in **best effort** mode, whether you are an Enterprise or a Community user.
 :::

 ::: warning